qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Only compute some parts of the data, and keep the information of remaining computation for future use.

 - In lazy evaluation, the unobserved data is not computed.
+It's computed when it's firstly observed.
+  - Lazy evaluation also allows infinitely large containers.
 - Deferred mutation.
 Relates to mutation-data duality.
 - Replace immediately executed code with data (expression tree, DSL, etc.) that will be executed (interpreted) later.
 Relates to computation-data duality.
 - In multi-stage programming, some data are fixed while some data are unknown.
 The fixed data can be used for optimization.
 It can be seen as runtime constant value folding.
 JIT can be seen as treating bytecode as runtime constant and fold them in interpreter code.